Life Events - Retiring from the University of Michigan:

 Special Offer to U-M Retirees from the Department of Recreational Sports

-The Department of Recreational Sports offers U-M retirees a one-year complimentary membership as a healthy retirement gift.
+The Department of Recreational Sports offers U-M retirees a one-month complimentary membership as a healthy retirement gift if you sign up one month after the official date of your retirement.
+Contact Recreational Sports for details.

 - Only the person(s) covered under your health plan at the time of your retirement can remain on the coverage.